dorianinnovations/aether-app/README.md

 **Aether Platform** - *Redefining mobile experiences through intelligent design and enterprise-grade architecture.*

-© 2024 Aether Technologies.
-All rights reserved.
+© 2026 Numinaworks All rights reserved.
 Built with precision using React Native and cutting-edge development methodologies.